nic-smith/The-Writers-Spiral/Stories/The Veil and the Machine/chapters/chapter_1_md.md

 - #conflict
 - #dialogue

 - **Content**: Griffin looked back at Talon, skepticism flickering with a faint, reluctant hope.
 “So, is this where the medallion’s been dragging us?”
 His voice was edged with bitterness, softened only by the fatigue etched into his face, as though even his frustration had grown weary.
+[Edit: Someone needs to ask the obmvous question "Does someone live here"]

 - **Notes**: Captures Griffin’s skepticism while hinting at a sliver of hope, emphasizing the strain on the group dynamic.